dangthithaoanh/Phonological-Distance-in-Kenyan-Sign-Language/README.md

 *Description*

 This repository contains two Colab notebooks for determining phonological distance.
 The `phonological_distance` notebook applies conditionalities and can be used to extract minimal pairs.
-The `phonologial_distance_without_conditionalities` notebook will measure similarities and differences betweeen pairs of signs and generate minimal pairs without considering the conditionalities.
+The `phonological_distance_without_conditionalities` notebook will measure similarities and differences betweeen pairs of signs and generate minimal pairs without considering the conditionalities.

 The `phonological_distance` notebook consists of 7 code cells.
 Each is called a "block".
 Each comes with a brief description of its function in a text cell.
-The `phonologial_distance_without_conditionalities` notebook has 5 code cells.
+The `phonological_distance_without_conditionalities` notebook has 5 code cells.

 The output of both notebook consists of 2 `.csv` files.
 Each consists of the following columns:
 - the name of each pair